 - Sailing couple goes on 11 years cruising full-time with kids

 - The pink and blue jobs of sailboat life

 - 7 incredibly easy ways to make money from anywhere

 6. Sailing gloves

-Sailing gloves are definitely on the list of must have boat accessories.
+Sailing gloves are definitely on the list of must-have boat accessories.
 I have tried pulling lines without them and just end up with really sore hands and some large callouses.
 Callouses are actually good and will protect my hands in the future, but I also need gloves.
-Sailing gloves have really helped out when I’m pulling on those jib sheets and the main sheet, which is extra hard for me to maneauver.
+Sailing gloves have really helped out when I’m pulling on those jib sheets and the main sheet, which is extra hard for me to maneuver.

 8. Go Pro camera